maxwhalezhou/find-replace-proxy/README.md

 2. Repeat the same for the `client` folder.

 3. The service should be up and running.

 4. Configure your device to use the server's IP as an HTTP proxy.
 Navigate to `http://burp` and install the self-signed certificate.
 Regular web traffic can then be modified  without warnings and mobile applications without certificate pinning implemented can be manipulated.

-*Note: This can be deployed in the cloud and works best for demonstration purposes in the cloud.
-You can create a Google Cloud Instance and open up the ports 8080, 3000, 80, & 443.
+*Note: This application works best when deployed in the cloud.
+It makes it easily accessible and easy to scale.
+You can create a Google Cloud Instance and open up the ports 8080, 3000, 80, & 443 within the firewall rule settings.
 Modify access to your liking.*

 ## Diagram
 ![Diagram](/diagram.png?raw=true "Diagram")